Creamy tofu spread or dip with tahini and garlic, a vegan delight perfect to serve with crackers or as a dip for vegetable sticks.

-I make lots and lots of spreads, but this one really made it to the top of my list lately.
+I make lots and lots of bread spreads, but this one really made it to the top of my list lately.
 If it just wasn’t so difficult to get hold of some silken tofu around here, I would probably make it once a week.
-But every time I do get silken tofu, at least half of it is used for this heavenly spread.
+But every time I do get it, at least half of it is used for this heavenly spread.

-I love it on crispbread or with the newly discovered vegan, spelt crackers or use it as a dip for vegetables like carrots, kohlrabi, peppers and so on.
+I love it on crispbread or with the newly discovered vegan, spelt crackers, or use it as a dip for vegetables like carrots, kohlrabi, peppers, and so on.
 I just love its creaminess and that hint of garlic and balsamic vinegar.

 - 150 g/ 5.3 oz silken tofu